Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 - 💥 Fixed an issue where the public navbar would disappear when the user did not have super admin privileges.

 - Implemented the functionality to send, accept, and remove friend requests.

+## 2025/07/21 ##

+- Implemented the functionality to enter a user's public page by clicking on their name, and improved the design of the friends page.